 Before we allow our judgments to be carried away by the announcement of a large number of cases, in which vaccination is reported to have been unsuccessful, it is very important that the validity of this evidence should be examined.
 We must not, as thou well knowest, allow every case in which the operation of inoculation with vaccine virus has been performed, to be admitted as a case of vaccination.
 This operation is often followed by no specific inflammation, and may even pass off as a mere scratch.
-Such cases ought to be completely set out of the calculation, and even where a sore arm has been produced, it is important to know whether it has been sanctioned by competent authority as the legitimate effect of vaccination.
-To my certain knowledge, a case of small-pox, stated to have succeeded vaccination, and calculated to throw discredit upon that operation, proved on reference to the register of the medical man who had vaccinated the child, and watched the appearance of the arm, to have been one of those cases in which the legitimate effects of vaccination had not been produced, and the vaccination was recorded as doubtful.
+Such cases ought to be completely set out of the calculation; and even when a sore arm has been produced, it is important to know whether it has been sanctioned, by competent authority, as the legitimate effect of vaccination.
+To my certain knowledge, a case of small-pox, stated to have succeeded vaccination, and calculated to throw discredit upon that operation, proved, on reference to the register of the medical man who had vaccinated the child, and watched the appearance of the arm, to have been one of those cases in which the legitimate effects of vaccination had not been produced, and the vaccination was recorded as doubtful.
 Such cases should of course be set aside, and not allowed to complicate the result of calculations which should be made upon cases of unquestionable vaccination.
 By doing so, the proportion of reported failures would, I believe, be considerably reduced.
-When we have thus arrived at undoubted cases of vaccination followed by small-pox, we should direct our inquiry to ascertain, whether the small-pox has not been very materially modified, through the influence of vaccination.
-As far as I have been able to learn, and I have inquired of persons who have made this subject a point of the most attentive study on a large scale, this modifying and mitigating influence has been universal, and although a few cases, and I believe them to have been very few, have occurred of this modified disease being fatal, there has, without exception, been some concurrent cause to give to these cases their unusual severity.
-It has not been the essential malignity of the disease, small-pox, which used to number so many hundreds amongst its victims, which may be said to have carried off the patients in these cases.
-Can then a better and more effectual protection be found in small-pox itself, if we return to inoculation to produce it?
-Small-pox unquestionably attacks those who had the disease before, as it does those who have been vaccinated.
-Although I am ready to admit, that the number and proportion of those attacked after having had small-pox is less than after vaccination.
-Even those who have suffered most severely, whose lives have been endangered, and whose countenances have been permanently disfigured, have not obtained better protection than those who have only had a single vaccine sore.
-In fact, the fatal cases of this kind have been, if any thing, more numerous and remarkable than those which have occurred amongst the cases of small-pox, preceded by vaccination.
-I am borne out in this remark by the high authority of Professor Thompson, of Edinburgh, who has collected the most extensive details on this subject, and also, by that of Doctor Fisher, who made very careful statistical enquiries respecting an epidemic of small-pox, which occurred in Paris a few years ago.
-The reason that the protecting influence of small-pox is by some regarded as more effectual than that of vaccination, is perhaps to be attributed to the notion, that small-pox cannot occur twice, and that except when the eyes have been opened by cases unusually severe, or even fatal, the modified small-pox has been regarded as chicken-pox.
+When we have thus arrived at undoubted cases of vaccination followed by small-pox, we should direct our inquiry to ascertain whether the small-pox has not been very materially modified, through the influence of vaccination.
+As far as I have been able to learn-and I have inquired of persons who have made this subject a point of the most attentive study on a large scale-this modifying and mitigating influence is nearly, if not quite, universal; and, although a few cases-and I believe them to have been very few-have occurred, of this modified disease being fatal, there has, without exception, been some concurrent cause, to give to these cases their unusual severity.
+It has not been the essential malignity of the disease, small-pox-which used to number so many hundreds amongst its victims-which may be said to have carried off the patients in these cases.